Authored by the expert who managed and guided the team behind the Algeria Property Pack

 How is rental income taxed for foreigners in Algiers in 2026?

-As of early 2026, residential rental income in Algiers is taxed at a flat 7% rate (IRG revenus fonciers for housing), which applies to foreigners the same way it applies to Algerian owners.
+As of early 2026, residential rental income in Algiers is taxed at a flat 7% of gross rent under the IRG revenus fonciers system, which applies equally to Algerian and foreign property owners, making it one of the simplest and lowest rental income tax rates in the region.

-The basic filing requirement is that you must declare your rental income and pay the 7% tax through the process described by the Ministry of Finance, which typically involves periodic declarations and payments at the local tax office or through designated channels.
+Foreign owners renting out property in Algiers must declare their rental income and pay the 7% tax through the filing process described by the Ministry of Finance, which involves submitting declarations to the local tax office and making payments according to the official schedule, even if you live outside Algeria.

 What insurance is common and how much in Algiers in 2026?

-The single most common type of property insurance coverage that owners carry in Algiers is a basic multirisque habitation policy, which typically covers fire, water damage, and third-party liability.
+The most common type of property insurance coverage that owners carry in Algiers is a basic multi-risk home policy (assurance multirisque habitation), which bundles fire, water damage, and third-party liability into a single annual premium.

-The biggest factor that usually makes insurance premiums higher or lower for the same property type in Algiers is the extent of coverage you choose, especially whether you add earthquake protection, theft coverage, or higher coverage limits for valuables.
+The one biggest factor that makes insurance premiums higher or lower for the same property type in Algiers is the level of earthquake coverage you choose, because Algeria sits in a seismically active zone and adding robust earthquake protection can meaningfully increase your annual premium.

 What sources have we used to write this blog article?